semgrep/semgrep-docs/docs/semgrep-app/integrations.md

 ![Screenshot of the Slack Request Webhook  ](../img/slack-request-enable.png)<br />

-4. After you've obtained the URL, return to Semgrep and create a new Slack integration.
+6. After you've obtained the URL, return to Semgrep and create a new Slack integration.
 Name the integration and copy-paste the URL into the **Slack URL** field.
+You may opt to select the **Inventory** flag to include notifications about Code Asset Inventory findings.
-You can **Test** then select which channel you'd like Semgrep to start posting to.
-Select the **Inventory** flag to receive notifications about Code Asset Inventory findings.
-Finally, after you've verified that everything is working, remember to **Save** the final configuration.
+7. You can **Test** then select which channel you'd like Semgrep to start posting to.

 ![Screenshot of the Slack Request Webhook  ](../img/slack-integration-hooktest.png)<br />

+8. After you've verified that everything is working, remember to **Save** the final configuration.
+9. Remember to turn notifications on by going to the **Rule board**, clicking on the **gear icon,** then clicking on the toggle.

 ### References and useful links

 * https://api.slack.com/apps
 * https://api.slack.com/messaging/webhooks#enable_webhooks